Roanoke Island Things To Do (Including Wanchese and Manteo Things To Do)

-The Children’s Performance Series at Roanoke Island Festival Park features world-class entertainment for all ages, but it’s especially geared to children.
+The Children’s Performance Series at Roanoke Island Festival Park (RIFP) features world-class entertainment for all ages, but it’s especially geared to children.
 The performers, students at North Carolina universities, delight and excite young audiences.
-The 2013 season includes Kids Jazz Excursion and Workshop, Luna, Storybook Theatre Tales from Around the World Part II, Broadway For Kids and Charlotte’s Web.
-The series is very popular so arrive early to ensure a seat.
-The series is held April 20 through July 20.
-Performances are held in the Film Theatre.
-Tickets are $5 for ages 6 years old and older.
-Ages 5 and younger get in free.
-For show dates, times and other details visit the Roanoke Island Festival Park website.
-Tickets may be purchased in advance at the Visitors Center or the day of the event.
+The 2014 season includes Hansel and Gretel (June 18, 19 and 20), The Velveteen Rabbit (June 25, 26 and 27), You’re a Good Man Charlie Brown (July 1, 2 and 3), The Little Prince (July 16, 17 and 18), Don Quixote (July 23, 24 and 25).
+Performances are held in the Indoor Theatre at 10:30 a.m.
+The series is very popular, so arrive early to ensure a seat.
+Tickets are $5 and may be purchased in advance at the RIFP ticket office or on the day of the event.
+Ages 5 and younger are admitted free.
+Visit the RIFP website at www.roanokeisland.com for additional information.
 Check www.outerbanksthisweek.com for specific show information.

 - 410 Airport Road, Dare County Regional Airport